Luci-Sanchez/Unit1-Homework-RPG-Battle/README.md

 - When a round is over the winner returns to the party and the loser is removed and sent to the graveyard.
 Then, you can choose thecombatants for the next duel.

-- When a party looses all their members, a winner party is declared!
+- When a party loses all their members, a winner party is declared!

 ENJOY PLAYING!!